yanagiragi/Unity-Assetbundles-CLI-Example/README.md

 # Unity-Assetbundles-CLI-Example
-An sweet example of using assetbundles in unity
+A sweet example of using assetbundles in unity

 #### Purpose: Using Command line construct different Assetbundles after copying different assets into project folder
 <br />